JanessaTech/mui-youtube/README.md

 # About this project

-Check out https://www.youtube.com/watch?v=3p2KemIJi30 about how the projects
+Check out https://www.youtube.com/watch?v=3p2KemIJi30 about introduction to the project

 - This project is to showcase how to use material-ui library.
 The following features in MUI are used:
   - ThemeProvider